Introduction to Scikit-Learn in Machine Learning

 • The wine recognition dataset: A dataset where the quality of wine is marked according to different attributes.

-Refer here to check out all the datasets in this category.
-Apart from the toy dataset, there are some real-world datasets incorporated in this library which comprise:
+Refer here to check out all the datasets in this toy set category.
+Apart from the toy dataset, there are some real-world datasets incorporated in the Scikit-learn library, which comprise:

 • Newsgroups text: A textual dataset for text-related tasks.

-As we know about the datasets, let's quickly see how we can load them.
+As we know about the datasets, let's quickly see how to load them into our programs.

 from sklearn.datasets import load_iris